What is Superficial Radiation Treatment?

 How to Care for Your Treatment Site

-In order to best care for your treatment area, it is important that you wash the skin lightly with gentle soap, and pat try.
-Patients should not wear perfumed or deodorants of any kind on the treatment area without Dr. Erwin’s approval.
+In order to best care for your treatment area, it is important that you wash the skin lightly with gentle soap, and pat dry.
+Patients should not wear perfumes or deodorants of any kind on the treatment area without Dr. Erwin’s approval.
 Be sure to always cover the area with clothing or sunscreen, as the skin will be more sensitive to sunlight when being treated, and right after treatment is completed.

 Superficial Radiation Treatment Recovery